mksaraf/kubernetes-lab-tutorial/openshift/basics.md

     port: 9000
     targetPort: 8080
 ```
-The above service is associated to our previous Hello World pod.
-The service selector field tells OpenShift that all pods with the label ``hello`` are associated to this service, and should have traffic distributed amongst them.
-In other words, the service provides an abstraction layer, and is the input point to reach all of the pods.

 As demo user, create the service

 ```
 oc create -f service-hello-world.yaml

-service "hello-world-service" created
-pod "hello-pod" created
 ```

 Check the status of the service